 Also, this costume for Ankhesenamun is amazing and perfect for the period; from the crown to the cut of the dress, to the linen.

 Doing some research on these costumes I found out that all the tunics and dresses (both male and female) were done using pleated linen; which is very much accurate to the period.
 But, pleated linen is not something you can go and buy.
 You have to buy normal linen and manually create the tiny pleats that give this very particular texture that is so characteristic of this historical period.
 This, in itself, speaks of the commitment that everyone in the costume department had with making this as real as possible.

 Looking at the picture above is really easy to point out how using the right material and the right cut helps skyrocket the accuracy levels.
 I particularly like how you can see the shape of her legs through the linen (which is something very characteristic of Ancient Egyptian fashion).

 But, if you look past the beauty of the costume, you might also spot the not so good elements of these designs.

 I have to concede that, for once, my main problem with the look is not the costume designer's fault.
 The fault is completely laid at the doorstep of the hair designer/stylist and the make-up artists.
 Are we to believe this is actual Ancient Egypt?

 Yes, the costumes are spot on, but is that natural hair I see?
-Yes, according to what I've found out, there is plenty of natural hair worn in soft waves and perfectly styled in the show.
+Yes, according to what I've found out, there is plenty of natural hair worn perfectly styled in soft waves in the show.